Center for Faculty Excellence

 - Search for SafeAssign.

-Students can learn about SafeAssign in Blackboard's Student Guide.
+cadets can learn about SafeAssign in Blackboard's cadet Guide.
 This document explains how SafeAssign works, how to submit a SafeAssignment, how to view submissions, and explains the SafeAssign Originality report.

 What databases does SafeAssign currently use for plagiarism checking?